Sergeriks/Learning_web_dev_tools/tutor_based/counter/counter_overview.md

 This was made while following along a [tutorial provided by freeCodeCamp](https://www.youtube.com/watch?v=3PHXvlpOkf4&t=1825s).

-The project itself doesn't include any new functions, however for learning purposes I had included several some effects and animations to imitate the feel of games like [Cookie Clicker](https://orteil.dashnet.org/cookieclicker/).
+The project itself doesn't include any new functions, however for learning purposes I had included several special effects and animations to imitate the feel of games like [Cookie Clicker](https://orteil.dashnet.org/cookieclicker/).